 Plenty of people and organisations - including us here at Mencap - care about you.
 Often it takes more than one person to end the bullying, so don’t think you have to go through all this on your own.

 Support you can get

 When someone is bullied, it can help a lot just to talk to someone about their feelings and how they’re coping.
 They might even want to speak to a doctor or therapist to work through their experiences and move on.

 There are lots of ways you can get the right support:

 - Friends and family: someone you trust to offer support and advice can be invaluable.

 - Helpline support and advice: our helpline advisors offer a friendly ear and professional advice: 0808 808 1111.
 There are lots of other advice lines that can help, listed below.

-- Peer-to-peer support: join our online community and meet other people going through similar experiences as you.
+- Peer-to-peer support: join our online community and meet other people going through similar experiences to yours.
 Ask your questions, offer advice, be part of the community.

-- Therapy or counselling: there is no shame in looking for professional support and many people who have been through a difficult or traumatic experience see a counsellor to help them understand what’s happened and move forward.
+- Therapy or counselling: there is no shame in looking for professional support.
+Many people who have been through a difficult or traumatic experience see a counsellor to help them understand what’s happened and move forward.

 - Legal support: you might need support from the police and lawyers if you are dealing with harassment.